 Soak the roots with a liquid fertilizer the night before transplanting.
 This will help promote root growth and plant vigor.

 Provide plenty of water immediately after transplanting and for a few days after transplanting.

 Don’t pack down the soil.
 This only serves to disturb more roots.

 Transplant during early evening hours if possible.
-This allows the plant to recover a bit over night, and avoids a hot sun beating down upon adding to the plant’s stress.
+This allows the plant to recover a bit at night and avoids a hot sun beating down upon adding to the plant’s stress.

 If you have a choice, transplant during a cloudy day and cooler weather.
 If the weather is hot and cooler weather is in the forecast, your plant is further ahead if you wait a few days for the cold front to pass through.